Chris Sununu: Tenure

 Sununu was sworn in as governor on January 5, 2017.
 He was sworn in for his second term on January 3, 2019, and his third term on January 7, 2021.

 In October 2018, Sununu introduced the state's new "hub and spoke model" for addiction recovery.
 The model includes nine regional hubs (in Berlin, Concord, Dover, Hanover, Keene, Laconia, Littleton, Manchester, and Nashua), which coordinate with local "spokes" to provide addiction recovery services.
 Hubs receive $9 million a year, stemming from $45.8 million in federal aid to combat the state's opioid epidemic.
 In March 2019, Sununu announced that an additional $12 million had been allocated to New Hampshire to fight the opioid epidemic.

 On May 3, 2019, Sununu vetoed a bill to repeal capital punishment in New Hampshire.
 As drafted, the bill was not retroactive, and so did not apply to Michael K. Addison, convicted of the 2006 murder of Michael Briggs, an on-duty police officer.
 Sununu signed the veto at a community center named after Briggs.
 The veto was overridden.

 During the COVID-19 pandemic, Sununu has criticized members of Congress and members of the Biden administration for the lack of relief packages.
 He has also criticized members of Congress for getting early access to COVID-19 vaccines.
 In November 2020, Sununu instituted a statewide mask mandate, which sparked protests outside his house.
 He opposed what he characterized as federal overreach on mandates, saying, "I am as pro-vaccine as it gets, but I do not support this mandate from Washington, as it is not the answer."

 In 2023, Sununu issued an executive order forbidding the state from working with entities involved in anti-Israel boycotts.

-Legislation signed into law by Governor Sununu resulted in some voters, including women, being turned away from voting in the March 11, 2025, election in Amherst, New Hampshire.
+On September 12, 2024, Sununu signed controversial voter ID legislation into law.
+The new law requires documentary proof of US citizenship to register to vote, and a photo ID to vote in person.